Who Are We

 Scripturally Grounded

-Church Dependant
+Church Dependent

 The church is the ordinary means used by God for the Gospel (“Good News”) work in our world.
 We respect the tradition of the ancient church and affirm the historic Christian faith passed down by our fathers and mothers over two thousand years and lived out amongst our brothers and sisters all over the world today.
 We also recognize that the Holy Spirit is breathing reformation in the church at all times and in all places.